best-esims-ecuador

 The Galapagos Islands

 This is where expectations need to be set honestly.
-Mobile coverage across the Galapagos Islands is significantly more limited than on mainland Ecuador, and this applies to all eSIM providers, not just Ubigi or Nomad.
+Mobile coverage across the Galapagos Islands is significantly more limited than on mainland Ecuador, and this applies to all eSIM providers, not just Holafly or Nomad.

 • Puerto Ayora (Santa Cruz): The largest town in the Galapagos has basic 3G/4G coverage in the main areas, enough for WhatsApp, navigation, and occasional browsing, but often slow and inconsistent.